Installing Cogent DataHub v9 on a system running an earlier version of the DataHub

 You can tunnel through a proxy between v9 and v7 as long as v9 is the client initiating the connection.

 There is one known issue relating to tunnelling in DataHub v9.
-Binary tunnel connections between DataHub v8 and v9 will fail.
+Binary tunnel connections between DataHub v7/v8 and v9 will fail.
 They appear to succeed but no data values are delivered.
 The event log may contain error messages depending on the direction of the connection.
 This is made necessary by a change in the timestamp representation from 32 to 64 bits.
-Text connections (non-binary) are compatible between v8 and v9.
+Binary tunnel connections are configured by selecting the Transmit point changes in binary option, which is off by default.
+So, unless you specifically select this option, your normal (non-binary) tunnel connections will be work between DataHub v6.4/v7/v8 and v9.

 Moving WebView pages and media to DataHub v9